Can Thyroid Cancer Be Treated?May 13, 2019

 Key Insight: Men and menopausal women generally need lower doses per body size than premenopausal women, due to the blocking effects that estrogen has on thyroid hormones.

-If your dose is under 100% and you still have hypothyroid symptoms, you may need a higher dose (assuming your blood levels show you are not taking too much).
+If your dose is under 100% and you still have hypothyroid symptoms, you may need a higher dose of thyroid medication (assuming your blood levels show you are not taking too much).

 How much you are making assumes that your TSH is between 0.5 and 1.5 and your T3 and T4 or in the normal range.
 If they are, this number is the approximate percentage of the hormone your thyroid is producing.